zacktayloruwo/occupations-qualtrics/README.md

 ```

-2. **Edit custom footer to include the following code to load the data**
+2. **Edit the css in the custom footer to include the following code to load the data**

 ```
 <script src="https://rafaelgottardo.github.io/occupations-qualtrics/occupations.js"></script>